daniel-keogh/dcwa-assignment/README.md

-# dcwa52218
+# DCWA Assignment One

 Y3S1 Data Centric Web Applications Assignment

 ## Description

-A JSF Web Application with MySQL and MongoDB Databases.
+A JSF "shops" Web Application that queries and updates a MySQL database and a MongoDB database.